Marcus Williams (tight end): Early life and college career

-Pro career
+Professional career

-Williams was not selected in the 2001 NFL Draft.
+Williams was not selected in the 2001 NFL draft.
 The Indianapolis Colts signed Williams as a free agent on April 27, 2001, and released him on August 27.
 On December 5, 2001, the Oakland Raiders signed Williams to the practice squad.

 The Raiders designated Williams to the Amsterdam Admirals of NFL Europe on February 11, 2002.
 Due to a back injury, Williams sat out the first two weeks of the NFL Europe season.
 On week three, Williams was reassigned to the Frankfurt Galaxy, and he made his debut on April 27 against the Scottish Claymores.
 Williams played five games off the bench at tight end, during which he had one reception, a two-yard touchdown.
 On September 28, 2002, Williams signed with the Oakland Raiders, playing 14 games off the bench and making 11 special teams tackles during a season when the Raiders won the AFC title.
 His season ended on January 23, 2003, when he was placed on injured reserve.

 During training camp on August 24, 2003, teammate Bill Romanowski took Williams' helmet off and punched him in the face, breaking his left eye socket and chipping a tooth.
 Williams was again placed on injured reserve, and he filed a civil lawsuit against Romanowski in Alameda County Superior Court in October 2003.
 On March 22, 2005, a jury awarded Williams $340,000, specifically $300,000 for the salary that Williams would have made in 2003 and $40,000 for medical expenses.
 Romanowski paid Williams an additional $75,000 settlement on May 27 that year.